Motordrome (album)

-Motordrome is the third album by Danish singer and songwriter MØ, released on 28 January 2022 through Columbia Records.
+Motordrome is the third studio album by Danish singer and songwriter MØ, released on 28 January 2022 through Sony Music UK, three years after her album Forever Neverland (2018).
 It was announced alongside the release of the singles "Brad Pitt" and "Goosebumps" on 12 November 2021, and also includes the singles "Live to Survive" and "Kindness".
-MØ was to tour Europe and North America from February 2022 in support of the album.
+MØ embarked on a tour in Europe and North America from February 2022 in support of the album.

-Motordrome charted only in Denmark, debuting at number nine on the Danish Albums Chart.
+Motordrome received generally favorable reviews from critics, with a Metacritic score of 68 based on 10 reviews.
+While some reviewers praised its inventive direction and energetic production, others felt it lacked consistency.
+The album charted at number nine in Denmark.

 Background

 MØ began work on Motordrome to help herself "out of a downward spiral – out of the motor d[r]ome of her own head".
 She characterised the album as being "about both the sadness and the joy of making changes in your life" and stated that she hopes Motordrome feels "genuine" to listeners in the sense that "there are stories there that they can connect with".
 She also expressed that the album "represents a huge change in my life.
 Even though I'm still doing what I love doing, it does feel like a new chapter.
 That is scary, but it's freeing."

+Motordrome, the follow-up to 2018's Forever Neverland, is due for release on 28 January and will feature previously-released tracks "Live to Survive" and "Kindness".
+The record includes contributions from Caroline Ailin, Ariel Rechtshaid, Jam City, SG Lewis, Linus Wiklund, and Yangze.
+MØ stated, "I hope that people will feel that it's genuine and that there are stories there that they can connect with.
+For me this album represents a huge change in my life.
+Even though I'm still doing what I love doing, it does feel like a new chapter.
+An era of my life is over and I'm entering a new one.
+That is scary, but it's freeing".
+Ahead of the album's release, MØ shared new material, highlighting tracks such as "Brad Pitt" and "Goosebumps".

+Composition

+The Independent noted that MØ herself described the album's sound as "dark disco", combining her formative punk influences with the pop sensibilities she has been known for since "Lean On", resulting in a moody blend of electropop and indie rock.

 Singles

 "Live to Survive" was issued as the first single on 28 May 2021, followed two months later by second single "Kindness" on 30 July.
-The official album announcement on 12 November 2021 was accompanied by the third and fourth singles "Brad Pitt" and "Goosebumps".
+The official album announcement on 12 November 2021 was accompanied by the double singles "Brad Pitt" and "Goosebumps".
+On 28 January 2022, the fifth single "New Moon" was released, alongside the album.
+The sixth single, "True Romance", was released on 17 June, as album's The Dødsdrom Edition.
+Two months later, "Spaceman" was released as the album's seventh and final single from The Dødsdrom Edition on 12 August.